European Banking Federation

 15 Feb 2021

-Their ask — The organization requests DORA adopt a risk-based approach with proportionality principles, harmonize ICT incident reporting, and provide flexible implementation timelines.
+Message — The organization requests DORA adopt a risk-based approach with proportionality principles, harmonize ICT incident reporting, and provide flexible implementation timelines.
 They argue the current one-year implementation period is unrealistic while regulatory technical standards will take 1-3 years to develop.
 The federation calls for alignment with existing EBA guidelines rather than creating new requirements.12345

-How it helps them — This would reduce compliance costs and avoid duplicating existing risk management processes already implemented under EBA guidelines.678
+Why — This would reduce compliance costs and avoid duplicating existing risk management processes already implemented under EBA guidelines.678

-Who loses — Innovation suffers as banks lose access to non-EU critical technology providers and state-of-the-art solutions.91011
+Impact — Innovation suffers as banks lose access to non-EU critical technology providers and state-of-the-art solutions.91011

 Banking Federation Calls for Broader Data Access Rights